Hebrews, Chapter Six What Does It Mean?

 First, let’s understand one thing about this passage.
 It is not referring to Salvation, but deals with our purpose in God’s plan.
 If it is talking about Salvation, per se, then it teaches that if you have lost your salvation, you can never get it back.
 You could never be ‘renewed’.
 For those who say that you can lose it, always say you can get it back.
 But not according to this verse.

 As in all interpretation of Scripture, we must take this passage in the context that is was written.
 It was not written in a vacuum.
-To lift this passage out of the context of the whole letter to the Hebrews is, “deceitfully handling the Word of God.”
+To lift this passage out of the context of the whole letter is, “deceitfully handling the Word of God.”
 Anyone who takes a Scripture out of the context in which it was written, is immediately in error.
 If we are going to come to the truth in any passage of Scripture, we must leave it in the context in which it was written.

 BACKGROUND FOR THE LETTER TO THE HEBREWS

 First, we want to underscore what seems to be the theme of Hebrews.
 There is a thread, woven throughout this letter.
 That is the word or the idea of ‘better’.
 The word better, appears 13 times in the letter, the phrase more excellent, 4 times, and the word perfect, 12 times.
 The Greek word for ‘better’, is best understood as that which is stronger, or of higher character.
-The writer of Hebrews is stressing the fact, that the New Covenant is STRONGER than the first one, the New Covenant makes PERFECT, that which the first cannot, and the things pertaining to the New are MORE EXCELLENT.
+The writer of Hebrews is stressing the fact, that the New Covenant is STRONGER than the first one, the New Covenant makes PERFECT, what the first cannot, and the things pertaining to the New are MORE EXCELLENT.
 This is the purpose of the writing of the letter to the Hebrews, to show the Superiority of the New above the Old.

-When looking at the internal evidence, it is apparent that the recipients are Jewish Believers.
+When looking at the internal evidence, it is apparent that the recipients are Jewish believers.
 There is language used to describe their experience that can only be used of those who have entered into a Salvation experience.
 Hebrews 6 is one of the best examples.
-In verse 4, he speaks of those who have ‘been enlightened’.
+In verse 4, he speaks of those who have ‘been enlightened.’
 This enlightenment, according to its verbal construction, is a once-for-all enlightenment.
 He then continues to describe this enlightenment.
 They had been enlightened to the point of tasting the heavenly gift, even being made partakers, or partners of the Holy Spirit.
 Not only this, but they have tasted the good word of God, even the powers of the world to come.
 This can only describe one who has entered into a New Covenant relationship with the Lord Jesus, and has been filled with the Holy Spirit.

 And all the congregation lifted up their voice, and cried; and the people wept that night.
 And all the children of Israel murmured against Moses and against Aaron, and the whole congregation said unto them, Would God that we had died in the land of Egypt! or would God we had died in this wilderness!
 And wherefore hath the LORD brought us unto this land, to fall by the sword, that our wives and our children should be a prey? were it not better for us to return into Eygpt?
 AND THEY SAID ONE TO ANOTHER, LET US MAKE US A CAPTAIN AND LET US RETURN INTO EGYPT.
+[Num.
+14:1-4]

 Inspite of Moses’ pleading with them, they would not listen.
 At this point, God is ready to destroy them on the spot, but Moses intercedes for them, and God chooses another course of action.
 Then God says to Moses,